splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/dotnet-metrics-attributes.rst

 .NET runtime metrics
 ====================================================

-The SignalFx Instrumentation for .NET can collect the following runtime metrics:
+The Splunk Distribution of OpenTelemetry .NET can collect the following runtime metrics:

 .. list-table::
    :header-rows: 1